 Use a Computer

 Visit an OSCR computer lab or a University Libraries computer study area.

-The University Libraries also lets you borrow technology, including laptops, tablets, accessories, and media gear.
+The University Libraries also lets you borrow technology, including laptops, tablets, accessories, and cameras and media gear.

 Need information on other services, like D2L, Zoom, Clickers, and more?
 Check the IT Service Catalog.